On the wall-normal velocity variance in canonical wall-bounded turbulence

-Extrapolating Eq. \eqref{eq:pred} to the limit $Re_\tau \to \infty$ suggests $B_3 \approx 1.55 \pm 0.1$, which is within the range of values previously reported and is closely aligned with empirical fits to atmospheric boundary layer measurements \citep{Panofsky1977}.
-However, the scaling with $u_{\tau z}$ rather than $U_\tau$ alone is consistent with previous evidence \citep{Tuerke2013,Lozano2019} and is attributed to the wall-normal motions being predominately ``active'' per the terminology of \citeauthor{Townsend1976}'s (1976) attached eddy hypothesis, which ties $w$ to the local Reynolds shear stress.
+Extrapolating Eq. \eqref{Eq3_5} to the limit $Re_\tau \to \infty$ suggests $B_3 \approx 1.55 \pm 0.1$, which is within the range of values previously reported and is closely aligned with empirical fits to atmospheric boundary layer measurements \citep{Panofsky1977}.
+The dependence of $B_3$ on $u_{\tau z}$ rather than $U_\tau$ alone is consistent with previous evidence \citep{Tuerke2013,Lozano2019} and is attributed to the wall-normal motions being predominately `active' per the terminology of \citeauthor{Townsend1976}'s (1976) attached eddy hypothesis, which ties $w$ to the local Reynolds shear stress.
 The hypothesis assumes a constant stress profile (Eq.
 1.2), which is only achieved for ZPG flows in the high-$Re_\tau$ limit.
-The stress profile for each case, represented by $u_{\tau z}$ accounts for most of the differences in wall-normal variance observed across channel, pipe, ZPG-TBL, and plane Couette flows (Fig. \ref{Fig8}).
+The stress profile for each case, represented by $u_{\tau z}$, accounts for most of the differences in wall-normal variance observed across channel, pipe, ZPG-TBL, and plane Couette flows (Fig. \ref{Fig8}).
 Achieving convincing scaling for second-order statistics has been an ongoing challenge owing to dependencies on both local and global flow properties that can differ across canonical cases \citep{Marusic2010}, and the present work shows that the wall-normal component of the variance is predominately governed by the local flow properties.

-The lowest wavenumbers in the $E_{ww}(k_y)$ spectrum contribute relatively little to the total variance (Fig. \ref{fig:cond_variances}\textit{a}), but this contribution increases with wall-normal distance and is greater for ZPG flows (Figs. \ref{fig:spectra}\textit{b} and \ref{fig:peak_trends}\textit{f}).
-The motions at these wavenumbers are considered ``inactive'' owing to the absence of energy at the same wavenumbers in the shear stress spectrum (Fig. \ref{Fig9}) and the fact that the low-wavenumber energy is poorly described by both distance-from-the-wall and local flow parameters (Fig. \ref{Fig4}).
+The lowest wavenumbers in the $E_{ww}(k_y)$ spectrum contribute relatively little to the total variance (Fig. \ref{Fig6}\textit{a}), but this contribution increases with wall-normal distance and is greater for ZPG flows (Figs. \ref{Fig4}\textit{b} and \ref{Fig5}\textit{f}).
+The motions at these wavenumbers are speculated to be `inactive' owing to the absence of energy at the same wavenumbers in the shear stress spectrum (Fig. \ref{Fig9}) and the fact that the low-wavenumber energy is poorly described by both distance-from-the-wall and local flow parameters (Fig. \ref{Fig4}).
 The small yet non-negligible dependence of the variance on these inactive motions, which changes with distance and flow configuration, is a minor departure from Townsend's hypothesis that considers wall-normal fluctuations to be purely `active'.
-While the present results support the hypotheses for attached eddies and active motions to first-order accuracy, these dissimilar low-wavenumber contributions suggest there is a small range of possible $B_3$ values in the high-Reynolds-number limit rather than a single universal value for $B_3$ applicable to all wall-bounded flows.
+While the present results support the hypotheses for attached eddies and active motions to first-order accuracy, these dissimilar low-wavenumber contributions suggest there is a small range of possible $B_3$ values in the high-Reynolds-number limit rather than a single universal value applicable to all canonical wall-bounded flows.